mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Painting Assistants
 ~~~~~~~~~~~~~~~~~~~

 Krita has many painting assistants.
 This is a special type vector shapes with a magnetic influence on your brush strokes.
-You can use them as rulers, but with other shapes than just straight.
+You can use them as rulers, including with shapes other than just straight.

 .. figure:: /images/assistants/Krita_basic_assistants.png
    :align: center